-Day 1 – Adelaide to Flinders Ranges National Park
+Day 1 – Adelaide to Mt.
+Remarkable National Park

-Day 2 – Flinders Ranges to Eyre Peninsula
+Day 2 – Mt.
+Remarkable National Park & Eyre Peninsula

-Please note that tomorrow you will be swapping buses and joining the other group travelling from Perth to Adelaide.
+Please note, tomorrow you may be swapping buses and joining the other group that is travelling from Perth to Adelaide.

 Day 3 – Baird Bay & Mikkira Station

-This morning you’ll have the opportunity to swim, snorkel and splash about with playful sea lions and magical dolphins on a 3-hour cruise in the calm and sheltered waters of Baird Bay.
-This tour is operated by Baird Bay Eco Tours and is an optional experience.
-At only $180, it will be a memory you’ll treasure forever.
-To be paid on the day directly to Baird Bay Eco tours
+This morning it's time for one of the tour highlights, swimming with the playful wild sea lions and majestic dolphins on a 3-hour cruise in the sheltered waters of Baird Bay.
+Baird Bay Eco Tours operates this optional experience, and at only $180, it is an experience to treasure forever.

 Day 4 – Port Lincoln & Mikkira Station

 Today you are offered two very different itineraries.
-Those who love aquatic wildlife and/or are seeking an adrenalin rush can choose the full day optional experience of coming face-to-face with the majestic, Great White Shark.
-There are two operators offering different types of experiences.
+Those who love aquatic wildlife can choose the full day optional experience of coming face-to-face with the majestic, Great White Shark.
 From staying dry in a revolutionary glass viewing aqua sub, to the more extreme option of entering the cage.
-Prices range from $350 to $564 depending on your choice.
-Please see ‘Optional Extras’ for more information.
+Prices range from $350 to $564 depending on your choice from two operators.
+Please see 'Optional Extras' for more information.

-If you choose to stay on land, then you will be exploring the Eyre Peninsula’s amazing coastal scenery.
-From the wild and rugged Whalers Way to the white sandy beaches of Coffin Bay National Park.
-After lunch on the foreshore at Coffin Bay, we’ll head into Port Lincoln, also known as ‘Australia’s Seafood Capital’.
-Explore and enjoy some free time before picking up the rest of the group and heading back to the friendly koalas at Mikkira Station, where we camp for a second night.
+Those staying on dry land will be exploring the highlights of Port Lincoln and the surrounding area.
+From rugged Whalers Way to the footprint-free white sandy beaches of Coffin Bay National Park.
+You will also have some free time in 'Australia's Seafood Capital' to grab a coffee or chill on the foreshore.
+After picking up the rest of the group at around 6 pm, it will be back to the friendly koalas at Mikkira Station to camp for a second night.

 Drive time today is about 2.5 hours unless you are doing the sharks experience in which case it is only 1 hour.

-Day 5 – Port Lincoln to Mt.
-Remarkable
+Day 5 – Port Lincoln to Flinders Ranges

-Surfing is a way of life in Australia, so today you’ll pull on a wetsuit for a two-hour learn-to-surf lesson with Xtreme Kite & Paddle.
-The turquoise and calm waters of Fisheries Bay in Port Lincoln is the perfect place to Hang 10!
+Surfing is a way of life in Australia, so today, pull on a wetsuit for a two-hour learn-to-surf lesson.
+The turquoise and calm water of Fisheries Bay is the perfect place to Hang 10!
 Those not wanting to surf will be able to relax, swim or explore.

-This morning we’ll embark on our last hike of the tour through Davey’s Gully.
-Back on the bus we’ll head towards Adelaide but not before travelling through some quaint country towns.
-South Australia is well known for its world-class wine and our last stop of the tour will be for lunch and wine tasting in the picturesque Clare Valley.
+Embark on the last hike of the tour at Dutchmans Stern which features incredible views over the Southern Flinders Ranges.
+South Australia is well known for its world-class wine, and the last stop of the tour will be for lunch and wine tasting in the picturesque Clare Valley.
 Cheers to that.

-Drive time today is about 5 hours and this overland adventure ends upon arrival in Adelaide.
-Although there are no formal activities planned, it is usual for the group to get together and reflect on our 9-day adventure over a few drinks and meal (at own expense).
+Drive time today is about 5 hours, and this overland adventure ends on arrival into Adelaide.
+Although there are no formal activities planned, it is usual for the group to get together and reflect on the adventure over a few drinks and meal (at own expense).

-While everything on our tours is included in the price, there are two optional extra activities on this tour that we leave up to you to decide if you would like to do.
-These are both very popular activities, so we highly recommend securing your place at the time of booking.
+There are two optional extra activities on this tour that we leave up to you to decide if you would like to do.
+These are both popular activities, so we highly recommend securing your place at the time of booking.

 Please keep in mind; These tours are operated by third parties and separate to Nullarbor Traveller.
 Therefore, the terms and conditions of each of these companies apply.
-Weather can play an important part in the operations of these tours and occasionally a tour may be cancelled which is beyond our control.
-If that is the case, you will be provided with a full refund.
+Weather can play an essential part in the operations of these tours, and occasionally a tour may be cancelled which is beyond our control.

-This is an amazing experience and highlight of the tour.
 The interaction that you will have with the sea lions and dolphins at the beautiful and sheltered Baird Bay on the Eyre Peninsula will leave you breathless.
-Board the 14-seater boat for a short ride to our first stop, where you’ll swim with sea lions.
-This takes place in approximately two metres of water.
-It is a natural experience and the sea lions come into the sheltered lagoon to interact with us.
+Board the 14-seater boat for a short ride to the first stop, to swim with sea lions.
+This takes place in approximately two metres of water and is a natural experience with the sea lions coming into the sheltered lagoon to interact with us.

 After this, head further out into the bay to swim with the majestic bottlenose dolphins.
-This happens in four metres of water but is still within the sheltered bay.
-The tour is 3-4 hours and a wetsuit and snorkel equipment are included.
-To be paid on the day directly to Baird Bay Eco tours
+This happens in four metres of water within the sheltered bay.
+The tour is 3-4 hours, and a wetsuit and snorkel equipment is included.

 Great White Shark Experiences in Port Lincoln